tmpim/osusig/README.md

 _Relatively_ up-to-date documentation can be found [at my site here](http://lemmmy.pw/osusig/docs).

 ## Usage
 The generator itself is in `sig.php`.
-It accepts the following parameters:
+All templates accepts the following parameters:

 * `uname` - **required** The username of the user you want to generate a signature for
 * `colour` - The background and stroke colour of the signature.
 Valid values are any 6 digit hex value prepended by `hex` or `%23`, or: